Neuroquila-n8fall/JunkersControl/README.md

 - [x] Testing as a standalone solution
 - [x] Example Configuration for Home Assistant
 - [ ] Dedicated PCB with all components in place and power supply through the controller
+- [ ] Take more intelligent decisions for feed temperatures
+- [ ] Revamp fallback mode to make use of eztime
+- [ ] Make fallback mode more flexible and configurable
+- [ ] Restructure code into reusable classes

 ## Special Thanks
 - The people at the mikrocontroller.net forums